 Bichon Frise

-Their curly coat requires daily brushing and professional grooming every 4 to 6 weeks.
-Using a special shampoo helps maintain their fluffy appearance, and regular ear and dental care are essential to prevent infections.
+Curly coat requires daily brushing and professional grooming every 4–6 weeks.
+Regular ear and dental care essential.

 Making Your Choice